Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Sand now has a chance to spawn SandCentipedes on top of them in the constructor
 - Changed the SandCentipede deathDrops to extraDeathEffects for correct usage
 - Added item and passive helper functions to the Player class to remove reliance on the vectors
-- getRelic() in Player class now returns by value and not by reference
+- getRelic() in Player class now returns by value instead of by reference
+- Removed getItems and getPassives from the Player class